nate-hart-di/auto-sbm/documentation/GENERATED_DOCUMENTATION.md

     - `maps.py`: Handles the migration of map-related components and styles.
     - `validation.py`: Provides validation for PHP and SCSS files.
   - `scss/`: Houses the SCSS processing engine.
-    - `processor.py`: The `SCSSProcessor` class, which parses, categorizes, transforms, and validates all SCSS content.
+    - `processor.py`: The `SCSSProcessor` class, which intelligently inlines mixins and removes imports to create self-contained SCSS files.
   - `oem/`: Contains handlers for OEM-specific logic.
     - `factory.py`: Detects the correct OEM and creates the appropriate handler.
     - `base.py`: The abstract base class for all OEM handlers.